 Creating a comfortable and beautiful nursery for your upcoming arrival is part of the fun and excitement of being an expecting parent.
 Some of your biggest considerations when preparing for baby may be your crib, bassinet, changing table, and rocking chair.
 Furniture and textiles are an important piece to consider when addressing the air quality in our homes.

 What You Should Know:

-Furniture can be made with a whole array of chemicals such as formaldehyde, polyurethane and toxic finishes, all of which give off VOCs.
-Not only will your children be spending up to 16 hours a day sleeping in their crib, but kids are known to put everything in their mouth when they start teething and that could include their crib!
+Furniture can be made with a whole array of chemicals such as formaldehyde, polyurethane, and toxic finishes, all of which give off VOCs.
+Not only will your children be spending up to 16 hours a day sleeping in their crib, but kids are known to put everything in their mouths when they start teething—and that could include their crib!

 Our airtight homes, while great for efficiency, do nothing to help circulation and are a huge contributor to poor indoor air quality.
 The EPA estimates that indoor air quality is somewhere between 2-5 times more polluted than outside air and is listed as one of the top 5 areas of concern.
 In homes that use air fresheners it is even worse.1